fabianopinto/smoker/src/README.md

 Smoker is a specialized framework for conducting smoke tests against **external target systems**.
 The framework itself is thoroughly tested, while the BDD features you create are meant to test other systems.
 Think of Smoker as a tool that helps you verify the basic functionality of your production systems.

+## Sample Code

+This framework includes sample/dummy code to demonstrate usage patterns:

+- **Dummy Feature File**: The `features/*.feature` file is a sample demonstrating Gherkin syntax and can be replaced with your actual test scenarios
+- **Sample Step Definitions**: The `features/step_definitions/*.steps.ts` files contain example step implementations that should be replaced with your actual test code
+- **Dummy Library Code**: The `src/lib/dummy.ts` file is a placeholder demonstrating the use of configuration and can be removed or replaced

+All these sample components are provided for demonstration purposes and should be replaced or removed when implementing real smoke tests.
+They are fully tested to show proper testing patterns but are not intended for production use.

+### Replacing Sample Code with Real Implementations

+1. **Feature Files**:
+   - Remove the sample feature file in the `features` directory
+   - Create your own `.feature` files with scenarios specific to your target systems
+   - Organize features into subdirectories by target system or functionality

+2. **Step Definitions**:
+   - Remove the sample step definitions in `features/step_definitions`
+   - Create your own step definition files with implementation logic
+   - Use the `SmokeWorld` pattern demonstrated in the examples
+   - Leverage the configuration system for target-specific settings

+3. **Library Code**:
+   - Remove `src/lib/dummy.ts` and its associated tests
+   - Create your own utility modules under `src/lib` as needed
+   - Organize code based on functionality or target systems

 ## Project Structure

 ```